JonathanHalpern/year-of-the-challenge/src/pages/blog/2018-03-09-all-or-nothing.md

 Yes, dear reader, we did get rather tiddly and we also managed to leave 4000 rupees (£43.50) up.
 Feeling rather satisfied with ourselves, we left the casino but, at the door, the fatalistic receptionist informed us that we could come back and get the same package tomorrow – in fact we could get 5 of them each!
 We probably should have let the matter rest there, but my pupils had been replaced with rupee symbols.

 So Oliver, please forgive me, but I decided to go a little off-piste with this challenge.
-I thought it would be _fun _to come back every day for a week and use the profits to live an 'indulgent' lifestyle.
+I thought it would be 'fun' to come back every day for a week and use the profits to live an 'indulgent' lifestyle.
 Natalie, however, was not so keen.
 She thought going to the soulless cavern of a casino every day sounded awful, especially since it was our last week together before going separate ways for a month.
 She relented after I told her I had a life ambition of using a system to beat a casino.
 This isn’t entirely untrue: I had tried card counting in Vegas when I was younger, but my profits then were mostly from a kind stranger I hitched a lift with, who gave me $500 to spend on this very activity.
 So I guess that doesn’t count.
 Nonetheless, I’m still a bit of a rebel inside and I couldn’t pass by a chance to try and beat the system.
 I was also curious about the curried caviar.

 ![null](https://bit.ly/2Gb52HN)